4island/api-rest-accounts/README.md

 - Before run this API you need to run the SQL script in your MySQL database management, this script is in './database/api_banco.sql'

-- Then you must complete the .env with your database access data in '.env', located in the root of the project:
+- Then you must create and complete the .env file, in the root of the project, with your database access data :
 ```bash
         HOST=XXXXXX
         DATABASE=XXXXXX